Paco Arespacochaga

-Enrico Luis Victor "Paco" Santos Arespacochaga (born 21 July 1971) is a musician and songwriter.
+Enrico Luis Victor "Paco" Santos Arespacochaga (born 21 July 1971) is a Filipino musician and songwriter.
 He is the drummer of the Filipino pop-rock band Introvoys.
 Aside from receiving numerous Gold and Multi-Platinum awards, he also received the Guillermo Mendoza Award.
 Since 1995, he has been a Zildjian endorser.

+Career

-Introvoys (1986-1996)
+Introvoys (1986–1996)

-Arespacochaga was one of the founding members of Introvoys along with 3rd-G Cristobal and Jonathan Buencamino.
-Introvoys albums shot to quadruple platinum status earning the band the label “the No. 1 Band in the Land!”.
+In 1986, Arespacochaga became one of the founding members of Introvoys along with 3rd-G Cristobal and Jonathan Buencamino.
+Introvoys albums shot to quadruple platinum status earning the band the label "the No. 1 Band in the Land!".
 In 1994 they released an album, Line to Heaven, in which Paco sang the title song which he had composed after losing both his parents.
 In 1996, Arespacochaga left the band.

-Mystery (1997-2000)
+Mystery (1997–2000)

 Arespacochaga formed Mystery in 1997.
 The line up was Marvin Yrastorza on vocals, Joseph Cruz on keyboards, G3 Misa on guitar, Mark Cruz on bass and Paco on drums.
+The band disbanded after three years.
 They released the album Jigsaw under Star Records.

-Skin (2000-2001)
+Skin (2000–2001)

 Arespacochaga formed Skin in 2000.
 The line up was Norby David on vocals, Jonathan Manuel on guitar, Henry Abesamis on keyboards, and Paco on drums.